fachrizadaus/fachrizadaus/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=2500&pause=1000&color=FF8787&vCenter=true&random=false&width=435&lines=I+am+a+Web+Enthusiast;I+am+a+Software+Developer;I+am+a+Freelancer;I+am+a+Photographer)](https://git.io/typing-svg)

-I am [Azmi Fachriza Firdaus](https://fachrizadaus.com/) [(azmi-floo)](https://github.com/azmi-floo), currently working as a Lead Developer and Project Manager at [PT.
-Floo Integra Digital](https://floo.id/).
+I am [Azmi Fachriza Firdaus](https://fachrizadaus.com/), currently working as a Backend Engineer at [Wowrack](https://wowrack.com).
 I am a software engineer with a focus on website development.
-Have expertise and experience with website development technologies such as PHP, JS, and many others.
+Have expertise and experience with website development technologies such as PHP, JS/TS, and many others.
 In addition, I also have certification and teaching experience obtained from college in the department of informatics education at Malang State University.
 To find out more about me & feel free to connect with me here:

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=plastic&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/azmi-fachriza/)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=plastic&logo=gmail&logoColor=white)](mailto:fachrizaazmi@gmail.com)